SeraphimHuang/SeraphimHuang/README.md

 ---

 ### Projects
-  List below are some of the projects I've done before.
+  Here are some of the projects I've done before.

   #### AI/ML/NLP